 - October through December retirees received no COLA in 2014.

 The reduced payment is a one-time deal, and only affects retirees following the year in which they retired.
 Retirees will receive the full COLA increase in subsequent years of retirement.

 REDUX COLA Adjustments Will Be Smaller

 If you signed up for the $30,000 Career Status Bonus at your 15-year mark and agreed to retire under the REDUX retirement plan, you will receive a smaller Cost of Living Adjustment each year.
 This is the agreement you made in exchange for receiving the $30,000 cash bonus.
 REDUX retirement recipients receive a COLA that is pegged at CPI – 1%.
-So for the 2015 increase, they would only see a 0.7% increase for the year.
+So for the 2020 COLA, REDUX retirees would only see a 0.6% COLA increase for the year.